LinkWellNodes/Documentation/docs/services/Job-Info.md

 | 0x0FaCf846af22BCE1C7f88D1d55A038F27747eD2B | 1cc553d092584937bfe9be9a3dd4c1f6 | 0 LINK                |

 This job requires the following paramaters to be set:
-* `get`: The API URL.
+* `get`: The URL to make the HTTP request to.
 * `path`: The [JSON Path](https://jsonpath.com/) with comma (,) delimited string.

+Please see our supporting documentation [here] for an example of a client contract.

 #### **GET > Uint256 x 2**

-HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns two unsigned integers of type **uint256**.
+HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns two unsigned integers of type (**uint256**).

 | Address                                    | JobID                            | Job Cost              |
 |--------------------------------------------|----------------------------------|-----------------------|
 | 0x0FaCf846af22BCE1C7f88D1d55A038F27747eD2B | fe82fb4d00794483a1cf5ed23bd5e1b7 | 0 LINK                |

 This job requires the following paramaters to be set:
-* `url1`: The first API URL.
+* `url1`: The first URL to make the HTTP request to.
-* `url2`: The second API URL.
+* `url2`: The second URL to make the HTTP request to.
 * `path1`: The first [JSON Path](https://jsonpath.com/) with comma (,) delimited string.
 * `path2`: The second [JSON Path](https://jsonpath.com/) with comma (,) delimited string.
 * `times`: Multiplies the provided input.

+Please see our supporting documentation [here] for an example of a client contract.

 #### **GET > Uint256[]**